Skip to main content

 as required.
 This computation can be done without l’Hôpital’s rule, but the manipulations required are a fair bit messier.

 5. The derivation of the fourth and fifth sums is similar to, but even more tedious than, that of the third sum.
-One takes two or three derivatives of the generating functional.
+One takes two or three derivatives of the generating function.

 Subsection 1.1.4 The Definition of the Definite Integral